Working Group on Compassionate Use & Preapproval Access Frequently Asked Questions | NYU Langone Health

 Is Preapproval Access a Clinical Trial?

-Preapproval access is an umbrella term, encompassing access to investigational products both in and outside of clinical trials.
-In this FAQ, the form of “preapproval access” being described is access to investigational products outside of a clinical trial, either through the expanded access or right to try pathways.
+Preapproval access is an umbrella term that encompasses access to investigational products both within and outside of clinical trials.
+Preapproval access outside of a clinical trial (“non-trial preapproval access”) occurs either through the expanded access or right to try pathway.

-The preapproval access scenario that we are most familiar with from the media and movies is an expanded access request for a single patient.
-Individual patient expanded access is not a clinical trial.
+The non-trial preapproval access scenario that we are most familiar with from the media and movies is an expanded access request for a single patient.
+Single-patient expanded access is not a clinical trial.
 The purpose of single-patient expanded access is to try to treat that individual patient, not to collect data for research.
-This does not mean that data cannot be collected—indeed, safety data must be collected—but it is not the primary purpose of the activity.
+This does not mean that data cannot be collected—indeed, safety data must be collected and efficacy data may be collected—but data collection is not the primary purpose of the activity.
 For more information, see the Code of Federal Regulations (CFR), Title 21, Part 312.310.

-If a patient meets the necessary criteria, he or she may be able to enroll in a clinical trial.
-The goal of a clinical trial is for researchers to evaluate the safety and efficacy of an investigational therapy in a group of participants similar to the patients that the therapy is intended to treat.
 Most clinical trials have four phases (I, II, III, and IV).
-In general, the goal of a phase I clinical trial is to determine whether a therapy has any intolerable side effects and to establish a safe dose for further testing, usually in healthy volunteers.
-Patients are sometimes participants in phase I research—for example, in oncology trials, where many of the treatments are too toxic to be ethically tried on healthy people.
-Investigational medical products that are tolerated well in phase I progress to phase II trials, which utilize a larger group of patients to gather information about safety and effectiveness (determining whether the therapy has a beneficial effect on the condition it is intended to treat).
-Phase III trials enroll an even larger group of participants to obtain more data about the therapy’s safety and effectiveness, possibly in comparison with an approved treatment or a placebo.
-Phase IV clinical trials are conducted to gather more information about a therapy’s safety after it has been approved by the FDA because sometimes side effects are not identified until after a product has been widely used.
+In general, the goal of a phase I clinical trial is to determine whether a therapy has any intolerable side effects and to establish a safe dose for further testing, usually in healthy volunteers (healthy people without the condition of interest), though patients are sometimes participants in phase I research—for example, in oncology trials, where many of the treatments are too toxic to be ethically used on healthy people.
+Investigational medical products that are tolerated well in phase I progress to phase II trials, which utilize a larger group of patients with the condition of interest to gather information about the product’s safety and effectiveness (determining whether it has a beneficial effect on the condition it is intended to treat).
+Phase III trials enroll an even larger group of participants to obtain more data about the product’s safety and effectiveness, possibly in comparison with an approved treatment or a placebo.
+Phase IV clinical trials are sometimes conducted to gather more information about a product’s safety and efficacy after it has been approved by the FDA because sometimes side effects are not identified until after a product has been widely used.

-In many trials, patients are randomly assigned to receive one of the possible interventions.
-Many trials are double-blinded, meaning that neither the participant nor the researcher knows which treatment the participant receives until the trial is over.
-Usually, researchers compare an accepted standard of care treatment with the investigational treatment; patients who receive the standard of care are in the “control” group.
-If there is no standard of care for a disease/condition, the investigational drug may be compared with a placebo to determine exactly what effect the investigational product has.
-These measures minimize bias, increasing researchers’ ability to evaluate the unapproved treatment accurately.
+In many trials, patients who enroll in a trial are randomly assigned to receive one of the possible interventions.
+This randomization helps minimize bias when comparing outcomes between those who received one intervention and those who received another.
+Many trials are double-blinded, meaning that neither the trial participants nor the researchers know which treatment the participants receive until the trial is over.
+Usually, researchers compare an investigational medical product to an approved product that is viewed as the standard of care treatment for the condition; participants who receive the standard of care product are in the study’s “control” group.
+In cases where there is no standard of care for a condition, the investigational product may be compared with a placebo.
+These measures minimize the chances of the data being biased in favor of one or another intervention, increasing researchers’ ability to evaluate the unapproved product accurately.
 This is a general overview of clinical trials; there are many types of trial design, and not all are randomized and/or double-blinded.
 Learn more about clinical trials.

 Expanded Access

-Clinical trials will not accommodate all patients who have exhausted approved treatment options for their condition or for whom no other approved treatments exist.
+Not all patients who have exhausted approved treatment options for their condition or for whom no other approved treatments exist are able to participate in a trial.
 Patients may not be able to participate in a clinical trial because they live too far away from the trial site to make participation feasible; they don’t meet the trial’s enrollment criteria; the trial may be full; or there may be no trials for an illness/condition.
 To accommodate these patients, the FDA established expanded access, a pathway by which patients can use investigational medical products outside of a clinical trial.
-The intention of expanded access is to treat patients, not to gather information for research.
+The primary intention of expanded access is to treat patients, not to gather research data.

-Through their doctors, patients may seek access to investigational therapies at any stage of development (including drugs not currently under development, or those that have been removed from the market), and they can request access to drugs, biologics, vaccines, and devices.
+Through their doctors, patients may seek access to investigational medical products at any stage of, including products that have only undergone animal testing, those that are not currently in development, or those that have been removed from the market.
+Patients can request access to drugs, biologics, vaccines, and devices for the purposes of treating, diagnosing, or monitoring.
 Companies can establish expanded access programs (EAPs) to accommodate groups of patients, or individual doctors may seek access for individual patients.
-In “single-patient expanded access” requests, a patient’s physician identifies an investigational therapy and asks the company developing it to provide access.
-The company decides whether to provide the product and, if so, whether it will charge for it.
+For single-patient expanded access requests, a patient’s physician identifies an investigational medical product and asks the company developing it to provide access.
+The company decides whether to provide the product and whether it will charge for it.

 The Government Accountability Office has found the expanded access pathway functions well, although CUPA believes that all stakeholders would benefit from further education about what the pathway permits and how to utilize it.